 The Mpow 059 Bluetooth Over-ear look like a wireless version of the Noontect hammo go.
 They have slightly larger ear cups, and since they're wireless, all the buttons and controls can be found on the right ear cup instead of an inline remote.
 They have a stylish two-tone red and black design but also come in other color schemes to better suit your taste and preferences.

-The Mpow 059 Bluetooth have a decently comfortable over-ear fit.
+The Mpow 059 Bluetooth have a decently comfortable over-ear fit, better than the Cowin E8.
 The ear cups are well padded and the headband doesn't exert too much pressure on your head.
 However, the ear cups are a bit on the shallow side, they're also somewhat small so they won't fit perfectly for every listener.

 The Mpow 059 have an above-average control scheme that gives you all the basic functions; track skipping, call/music, and volume controls.
 The buttons are also decently well laid out on the right ear cup making them easy to use.
 They don't have the best feedback but the buttons are easy to get accustomed to once you've used them once or twice.